Distance Functions and Generalized Means: Duality and Taxonomy: Profit Function Prices and Duality for Convex and Non-Convex Technologies

-Note that the differences in the formalism of the duality results parallel the taxonomy proposed in \cite{rs18}.
-In this paper, structural differences appear between Fare-Lovell and directional measures, which refer, respectively, to the cases $p\geq 1$ and $p <1.$
+The formal differences in the duality results align with the taxonomy proposed in \cite{rs18}.
+This paper highlights structural differences between F\"are-Lovell and directional measures, corresponding to the cases \( p \geq 1 \) and \( p < 1 \), respectively.